sir-rasel/sir-rasel.github.io/content/blogs/10-knowledge-cs-freshers.md

 ***Database Management System***
 - What a database and database management system are?
 - What do relational and non-relational databases mean?
-- What is sSQL, and how do you use it?
+- What is SQL, and how do you use it?
 - Practical query knowledge and administrative knowledge of a DB.
 > **Knowledge:** You should be comfortable with the database query and its use.